 Lake Myvatn is northern Iceland’s answer to the Blue Lagoon.
 Hot springs at the Myvatn Nature Baths make for an enjoyable experience in this region just an hour east of Akureyri.
 The inviting blue waters will warm you from the geothermal energy while you absorb the amazing panoramic views.

-Lake Myvatn is an area rich with natural attractions and also part of the famous Diamond Circle, which consists of the village of Húsavík, the Ásbyrgi canyon, and Dettifoss, a powerful waterfall.
+Known as one of the best lakes in Europe, Lake Myvatn is in an area rich with natural attractions and also part of the famous Diamond Circle, which consists of the village of Húsavík, the Ásbyrgi canyon, and Dettifoss, a powerful waterfall.

 Plenty of other natural wonders worth checking out are in and around the Lake Myvatn area.
 Dimmuborgir Rock Formations can be explored by a network of walking trails.
 Hverfjall Crater Mountain is a popular hike for awe-inspiring views of the surrounding terrain.